Snow Day (2000 film): Plot

-A voice-over by Hal Brandston describes how snow forms from crystallized water and how a snow day isn't just an event when schools close, but a day of magic.
 Despite an unusually warm season, a snow storm descends upon Syracuse, New York, leaving the Brandston family's neighborhood covered in a blanket of snow.
-This causes Principal Ken Weaver to become a target for children that pelt him with snowballs.

-Father Tom, the local weatherman, is involved in a rivalry with Chad Symmonz, a weatherman from another station.
+Tom, the local weatherman and father of Hal, Natalie, and Randy who works for Channel 6, is involved in a rivalry with Chad Symmonz, a weatherman from another station.
 Even though Tom predicted the previous night's snowstorm first, Chad is taking credit for the news.
 His wife Laura is a workaholic, but cannot make it into work as she and youngest son Randy are severely snowed in.
 Stuck at home with Randy, she eventually takes her mind off work and lets loose with her son in the snow.
+Principal Ken Weaver is targeted by snowballs.

-Meanwhile, Hal plans to spend the day trying to win over his crush Claire Bonner, the school's most popular girl who has just broken up with her loud jock boyfriend Chuck and also when Hal found Claire's sperm whale anklet in the swimming pool.
-His friend Lane expresses disbelief at his plan, reasoning to him that love is about finding someone you can stand to be around for more than ten minutes at a time, but she agrees to accompany him on his mission.
+Meanwhile, Hal plans to spend the day trying to win over his crush Claire Bonner, the school's most popular girl who has just broken up with her loud jock boyfriend Chuck, after Hal found Claire's sperm whale anklet in the swimming pool.
+His best friend Lane expresses disbelief at his plan, reasoning to him that love is about finding someone you can stand to be around for more than ten minutes at a time, but she agrees to accompany him on his mission.
 Hal tries everything from reaching out to Claire live on his dad's news station and facing off with Chuck in a snowmobile chase.

-Tom's daughter Natalie plans to use the magic of the snow day to take on her archenemy Snowplowman, a local villain who is said to run over kids and plow the streets so efficiently that there has never been a second snow day in years.
+Natalie plans to use the magic of the snow day to take on her archenemy Snowplowman, a local villain who is said to run over kids and plow the streets so efficiently that there has never been a second snow day in years.
 With her friends Chet and Wayne, Natalie tricks Snowplowman into thinking Wayne is dead in the street.
 The diversion works as Snowplowman leaves the plow to investigate, and she sneaks inside the plow.
-Natalie's attacked by his bird Trudy, so kidnaps the violent creature.
+Natalie is attacked by his bird Trudy, so she kidnaps the violent creature.
 Snowplowman retaliates by grabbing Wayne.
 Snowplowman agrees to swap with Natalie.
 She will get Wayne back and a second snow day in exchange for the bird.
 However, Snowplowman goes back on his word following the exchange and continues on his route to plow the snow.
 Natalie is about to give up when she devises a plan.
 Tom is able to prove Chad is a fraud when he's unable to answer basic meteorology questions on air, proving he discovered the storm first.
 With Chad exposed and fleeing, Tom wins back his status.